 - Pain that is later followed by loss of sensation and an inability to move the part

-If the gangrene is internal, there may not be any external signs, but the following may occur, as a result of septic shock and other complications:3,4
+Gangrene of the internal organs is slightly different but also involves tissue death.
+There may not be any external signs of internal gangrene, but the following may occur, as a result of septic shock and other complications:

 - Fever and chills